k-nearest-neighbor/m-school/src/app/paper/2308-graph-of-thoughts/page.md

 ## Overview

-In order to properly introduce a discussion on this paper it is worth looking at the prior work which is being improved upon.

 ### Prior Work

-{% inlineimg src="/2308-graph-of-thoughts/figure-1.png" caption="Figure 1 of the work" attribution="(Besta et. al. 2023)" attributionHref="https://arxiv.org/abs/2308.09687"/%}
+This paper can be viewed as a continuation of a family of prior work which has often been called merely "**prompt engineering**" or "**prompting approaches**", for lack of a more specific term to be developed. "**_Thought-process prompting_**"?
+To summarize:

 **Input-Output (IO)**

-This is the baseline or control condition of no special thought modelling being present.
-An LLM is fed in input sequence {% latex src="x" /%} to transform into an output sequence {% latex src="y" /%} without intermediate "thoughts".
+This is the baseline or control condition of no special thought process prompting being present, which is used in these papers.
+An LLM is fed an input sequence {% latex src="x" /%}, and expected to transform it into an output sequence {% latex src="y" /%} without intermediate "thoughts".
+In other words, the LLM is being used as it normally is:

+_Question_ &rarr; _answer_, or, _Direct prompt_ &rarr; _direct answer_.

 **Chain-of-Thought (CoT)**